motr/motr/README.txt

 This repository includes compiled binary MEX files for the 64-bit Windows platform.
 So if you plan to run Motr on 64-bit Windows, there is no need to compile anything.
-However, you will need the Microsoft Visual C++ Reditributable for Visual Studio 2012, available here:
+However, you will need the Microsoft Visual C++ Redistributable for Visual Studio 2012, available here:

     http://www.microsoft.com/en-us/download/details.aspx?id=30679